On the Tradeoff between Privacy Preservation and Byzantine-Robustness in Decentralized Learning: Learning Error and Privacy Guarantee

 \subsection{Learning Error}

 Next, we bound the learning error of Algorithm \ref{dprobust}.

 \begin{theorem}(Learning error).
 Suppose that the robust aggregation rules $\{\A_n\}_{n\in \RR}$ in Algorithm \ref{dprobust} satisfy \eqref{inequality:robustness-of-aggregation-local}.
-Set the step size $\alpha^k= \frac{4}{\mu (k+k_0)}$, where $k_0$ is sufficiently large, and set $\sigma^k =C \alpha^k$.
-Under Assumptions \ref{assumption:connection}--\ref{assumption:lower-bound}, for Algorithm \ref{dprobust} we have
+Set the step size $\alpha^k= \frac{8}{\mu (k+k_0)}$, where $k_0$ is sufficiently large, and set $\sigma^k =C \alpha^k$.
+Under Assumptions \ref{assumption:connection}--\ref{assumption:gradients}, for Algorithm \ref{dprobust} we have

-Here $f_{best}^k := \min_{k^\prime \in \{1,2,\cdots,k \}} f(\bar\vx^{k^\prime})$, $c_4>0$, $c_5>0$, $c_6 > 0$, and $c_7>0$ are constants, and the expectation is taken over all the random variables. \end{theorem}
+Here {$\varphi = \min \{M,\tau\}$,} $f_{best}^k := \min_{k^\prime \in \{1,2,\cdots,k \}} f(\bar\vx^{k^\prime})$, $c_4>0$, $c_5>0$, $c_6 > 0$, and $c_7>0$ are constants, and the expectation is taken over all the random variables. \end{theorem}

 Theorem \ref{t4} demonstrates the convergence of the average model of all non-Byzantine agents.
-The first term at the right-hand side of \eqref{inequality:convergence-0} is in the order of $O(\frac{1}{k})$, which vanishes quickly.
-The second term is in the order of $O(\frac{lnk}{k})$, and also vanishes as $k$ increases.
-The third and fourth terms are related to $ \rho^2 + \chi^2$ that characterizes the impact of the contraction constant $\rho$ and the virtual mixing matrix $W$, and is also determined by the gradient bound $M$ and the noise level $C$.
+The first term at the right-hand side of \eqref{inequality:convergence-0} is in the order of $O(\frac{1}{k})$, which vanishes quickly. {The second term is in the order of $O(\frac{lnk}{k})$, and also vanishes as $k$ increases.} The third and fourth terms are related to $ \rho^2 + \chi^2$ that characterizes the impact of the contraction constant $\rho$ and the virtual mixing matrix $W$, and is also determined by the {clipping threshold $\tau$} and the noise level $C$.
 The fifth and sixth terms are related to the disagreement measure.
-As we have demonstrated in Theorem \ref{t5}, if the contraction constant $\rho$ is sufficiently small, the disagreement measure $\E H^k$ vanishes at the rate of $O(\frac{1}{k^2})$.
-In this case, the fifth term is in the order of $O(\frac{lnk}{k})$ and the sixth term is in the order of $O\left((\rho^2 + \chi^2) (M^2 + C^2)\right)$.
-Summing up these terms, we know that the learning error $\E [f_{best}^k-f\lp\vx^*\rp]$ is in the order of $O\left((\rho^2 + \chi^2) (M^2 + C^2)\right)$.
-This result is summarized in the following corollary.
+As we have demonstrated in Theorem \ref{t5}, if the contraction constant $\rho$ is sufficiently small, the disagreement measure $\E H^k$ vanishes at the rate of $O(\frac{1}{k^2})$. {In this case, the fifth term is in the order of $O(\frac{lnk}{k})$} and the sixth term is in the order of {$O\left((\rho^2 + \chi^2) (\varphi^2 + C^2)\right)$.
+The seventh term comes from the bias caused by clipping, which is independent on the robust aggregation rules and the Gaussian mechanism.
+When the clipping threshold $\tau$ is larger than the stochastic gradient bound $M$ such that clipping is not performed, we have $\max\{M-\tau,0\}^2=0$ and the seventh term disappears.
+Conversely, when the clipping threshold $\tau$ is smaller than the stochastic gradient bound $M$, clipping will introduce an extra non-vanishing learning error term in the order of $O((M-\tau)^2)$, which is tight and matches the lower bound established for clipped SGD \cite{koloskova2023revisiting,li2024clipped}.} Summing up these terms, we know that the learning error $\E [f_{best}^k-f\lp\vx^*\rp]$ is in the order of {$O\left((\rho^2 + \chi^2) (\varphi^2 + C^2) + \max\{M-\tau,0\}^2\right)$.} This result is summarized in the following corollary.